 1. Use a VPN

-One of the best measures you can take for guarding your privacy on Wi-Fi is to use a strong VPN service like Surfshark or ExpressVPN.
+One of the best measures you can take for guarding your privacy on Wi-Fi is to use a strong VPN service like ExpressVPN.
 VPNs cover your data in an envelope of encryption before it reaches the ISP’s server.

 This means that if a sneaky guy is waiting for you to connect to a public Wi-Fi so he can steal your data, he will be completely stupefied when he sees what appears to him to be utter gibberish.
 The sweet magic of cryptography!